The Hound says "Welcome to Toonhound!" Toonhound logo

 And whilst we're discussing usage, I'm aware of a great many folks

-hotlinking to the site via MySpace, etc. At times it gets quite mad, and
+hotlinking to the site via forums, etc. At times it gets quite mad, and

 I've considered adding scripts to block such behaviour.
 But I'm fearful of